-The Mining Engineering Department will offer departmental scholarships beginning the sophomore year in the mining engineering program.
+The Department of Mining Engineering offers departmental scholarships beginning the student's sophomore year in the mining engineering program.
 Please contact Alycia Tidrick (firstname.lastname@example.org or 859-257-4596) for information regarding mining engineering scholarships.

-Scholarship information for returning students is based on the year they entered Mining Engineering.
+Scholarship information for returning students is based on the year they entered the Mining Engineering program.

 Out-of-state Tuition Scholarships